berteloot/ai-readiness-app/SECURITY.md

 10. **Frontend Security**: No unauthorized data fetching or display
 11. **XSS Prevention**: Comprehensive HTML sanitization for all user-generated content
 12. **Content Security**: Whitelist-based approach to HTML rendering
+13. **Information Security**: No sensitive configuration or environment details exposed

 ## Testing Security